Virginia State Route 236: History

 Several sections of the road originated as Indian trails, and a majority of the road traversed rural areas.
 Many Civil War battles and skirmishes were fought at locations along or near the road.
 Currently, the portion of the historical turnpike between Aldie and Fairfax is part of US 50.
-Only the SR 236 section continues to carry the Little River Turnpike name.
+Only the SR 236 section and the US 50 section in Loudoun County continue to carry the Little River Turnpike name.
 SR 236 appeared in its present location in July 1935 as a replacement for US 50, which for several years previously ran the entire length of the historic Little River Turnpike to Alexandria before turning northward toward Washington concurrent with US 1.
 Prior to that, State Route 236 ran along present US 50 east of Fairfax; the two routes were swapped at that time.